2. The Principles of Eating and Drinking of God’s Words

 Relevant Words of God:

 Now is the Age of Kingdom.
-Whether you have entered into this new age depends on whether you have entered into the reality of God’s words, on whether His words have become the reality of your life.
+Whether you have entered into this new age depends on whether you have entered into the reality of God’s words, on whether His words have become your life reality.
 The words of God are made known to every person so that, in the end, all people will live in the world of God’s words, and His words will enlighten and illuminate each person from within.
 If, during this time, you are careless in reading the words of God, and have no interest in His words, then this shows that your state is wrong.
 If you are unable to enter into the Age of Word, then the Holy Spirit does not work in you; if you have entered into this age, He will do His work.
 What can you do at the onset of the Age of Word in order to gain the work of the Holy Spirit?
 In this age, and among you, God shall accomplish the following fact: that every person shall live out the words of God, shall be able to put truth into practice, and shall love God earnestly; that all people shall use the words of God as a foundation and as their reality, and shall have hearts that revere God; and that, through practicing the words of God, man shall then wield kingly power together with God.
 This is the work to be achieved by God.
 Can you go without reading the words of God?
 Today, there are many who feel that they cannot go even a day or two without reading His words.
 They have to read His words every day, and if time does not permit, listening to them will suffice.
 This is the feeling that the Holy Spirit gives people, and it is the way He begins to move them.
 That is, He governs people through words, so that they can enter into the reality of the words of God.
 If, after just one day without eating and drinking the words of God, you feel darkness and thirst, and cannot stand it, this shows that you have been moved by the Holy Spirit, and that He has not turned away from you.
 You are, then, one who is in this stream.
 However, if after a day or two without eating and drinking the words of God, you don’t feel a thing, if you have no thirst, and are not at all moved, this shows that the Holy Spirit has turned away from you.
 This means, then, that there is something wrong with the state within you; you have not entered into the Age of Word, and you are one of those who have fallen behind.
 God uses words to govern people; you feel good if you eat and drink the words of God, and if you do not, you have no path to follow.
 The words of God become people’s food, and the force that drives them.
 The Bible says that “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God.”
 Today, God will bring this work to completion, and He shall accomplish this fact in you.
 How is it that in the past, people could go many days without reading the words of God and yet be able to eat and work as usual, but this is not the case today?
 In this age, God chiefly uses words to govern all.
 Through the words of God, man is judged and perfected, then finally taken into the kingdom.
 Only the words of God can supply the life of man, and only the words of God can give man light and a path for practice, particularly in the Age of Kingdom.
 As long as you do not stray from the reality of God’s words, eating and drinking His words each day, God will be able to make you perfect.

 Pursuit of life is not something that can be rushed; growth of life does not happen in just a day or two.
 The work of God is normal and practical, and there is a process that it necessarily undergoes.
 It took the incarnate Jesus thirty-three and a half years to complete His work of crucifixion—so what of purifying man and transforming his life, work of the utmost difficulty?
 It is no easy task to make a normal man who manifests God.
 This is particularly so for the people who are born in the nation of the great red dragon, who are of poor caliber and require a long period of God’s words and work.
 So do not be impatient to see results.
 You must be proactive in eating and drinking God’s words, and put more effort into the words of God.
 When you are finished reading His words, you must be able to put them into actual practice, growing in knowledge, insight, discernment, and wisdom in the words of God.
 Through this, you will change without realizing it.
 If you are able to take as your principle the eating and drinking of God’s words, reading them, coming to know them, experiencing them, and practicing them, you will come to maturity without realizing it.
 There are those who say that they are unable to put the words of God into practice even after reading them.
 What is your hurry?
 When you reach a certain stature, you will be able to put His words into practice.
 Would a four- or five-year-old child say that they are unable to support or honor their parents?
 You should know how great your current stature is.
 Put into practice what you are able to put into practice, and avoid being someone who disrupts the management of God.
 Just eat and drink God’s words, and take that as your principle from now on.
 Do not worry, for the time being, about whether God can make you complete.
 Do not delve into that yet.
 Just eat and drink God’s words as they come to you, and God will be certain to make you complete.
 However, there is a principle by which you must eat and drink His words.
 Do not do so blindly.
 In eating and drinking the words of God, on the one hand, seek out the words that you should come to know—that is, those that relate to visions—and on the other, seek out that which you should put into actual practice—that is, what you should enter into.
 One aspect has to do with knowledge, and the other with entering.
 Once you have grasped both—when you have grasped what you should know and what you should practice—you will know how to eat and drink the words of God.